Nonprofit Resources

 • For the gift to be tax-deductible, the donor must transfer ownership of the policy to your organization.

-• If payments must still be made on the policy, donors may contribute cash or other property to your organization for the premiums, or make premium payments directly to the insurer on your organization’s behalf.
+• If payments must still be made on the policy, donors may contribute cash or other property to your organization for the premiums or make premium payments directly to the insurer on your organization’s behalf.

 Charitable Gift Annuities (CGAs)

-Each annuity payment includes a taxable and non-taxable portion.
+Each annuity payment includes a taxable and a non-taxable portion.
 This can make CGAs an attractive option for donors who want a stream of income that is only partially taxable.

 Key considerations: